Walshy92/bookmark_manager/README.md

-This is my solution to [this](https://github.com/makersacademy/course/tree/master/bookmark_manager) challenge;
+This is my solution to [the bookmark_manager challenge](https://github.com/makersacademy/course/tree/master/bookmark_manager) challenge;

-Setting up the database
+## Setting up the database

 Connect to `psql` and create the `bookmark_manager` database:
 ```